syncfusion-content/blazor-docs/blazor/pivot-table/tool-bar.md

 * **Conditional formatting**: The appearance of the pivot table, such as background color, font color, font family, and font size based on the specific conditions won't be saved and loaded from the database.
 * **Hyperlinks**: Option to link external facts via pivot table cells won't be saved and loaded from the database.
 * The pivot table should always load reports from the SQL database based on the data source that is currently bound to it.

-> In [this](https://github.com/SyncfusionExamples/Save-and-load-report-from-SQL-database-to-pivot-table) GitHub repository, you can find our Blazor Pivot Table sample and ASP.NET Core Web Application to save and load reports from SQL Server database.

 ## Events